liaxon/python-unit-tests/README.md

 ### setup.py

-This file is used by `pip` and other packag managers when installing your module.
+This file is used by pip and other packag managers when installing your module.

 ### setup.cfg

-This file contains some metadata (such as author, license, and name) and some project configuration (such as `flake8` settings, `mypy` settings, and a list of packages).
+This file contains some metadata (such as author, license, and name) and some project configuration (such as flake8 settings, mypy settings, and a list of packages).
 Apparently, the Python community is moving towards including less project configuration here., and more in `pyproject.toml`.

 ### pyproject.toml

 This contains various configurations for your project.
 This includes building your project (with `[build-system]`), mypy linting (with `[tool.mypy]`), and pytest options (with `[tool.pytest.ini_options]`).
 More configurations are moving to this file.
 It is written in the well-known TOML format.

+### tox.ini

+Configuration for running tox, including all tests and Python versions.

+# How do I run these tests?

+### Installing the environment

+Run `pip install -e .` from the repository root to install all packages in `requirements.txt`.
+Then, run `pip install -r requirements-dev.txt` to install all packages in `requirements-dev.txt`.
+You are now set up to run the following tests.

+### flake8

+Flake8 ensures that your code has a single style.
+See [flake8rules.com](https://www.flake8rules.com/) for all flake8 rules.

+`flake8 src tst`

+### mypy

+Mypy ensures that your code uses the correct types as much as possible.

+`mypy src`

+### pytest

+Pytest runs your unit tests, and provides a code coverage report based on those tests.
+It is always a good idea to have clean unit tests.

+`pytest`

+### tox

+Tox can be configured to run multiple tools, and to test in multiple environments.
+In this project, it is configured to run the above three commands.

+`tox`